 i.
-Before Synopsis Seminar:
+Before Synopsis Seminar

-- 1. Once the work required for the PhD thesis is completed (including the satisfaction of the above Publication criteria), the candidate should prepare a Synopsis of the would-be thesis and submit it to the PhD guide with a tentative week for the seminar at least 10 days prior to the synopsis seminar date. - The PhD guide will have to share the synopsis with the Convener, Graduate Cell/ Dean (if the Convener, Graduate Cell is the guide) and academic office along with the names of the committee members (5-6). - 3.
+- Once the work required for the PhD thesis is completed (including the satisfaction of the above Publication criteria), the candidate should prepare a Synopsis of the would-be thesis and submit it to the PhD guide with a tentative week for the seminar at least 10 days prior to the synopsis seminar date. - The PhD guide will have to share the synopsis with the Convener, Graduate Cell/ Dean (if the Convener, Graduate Cell is the guide) and academic office along with the names of the committee members (5-6). - 3.
 The Convener, Graduate Cell/ Dean will formulate the committee (with 5 members) and will share the list with the academic office. - 4.
-The academic office, on behalf of the Graduate Cell, will send out an invitation to the committee members for their confirmation to fix the date of the synopsis seminar.

-- 5. In the meantime, the student needs to share the title and abstract with the academic office for the announcement.
-The announcement will be done once the seminar date is fixed. - 6.
+In the meantime, the student needs to share the title and abstract with the academic office for the announcement.
+The announcement will be done once the seminar date is fixed. - 5.
 The academic office will share the required evaluation form with the committee members, collect the evaluation and share the input with the PhD guide.

 ii.
-After the synopsis seminar:
+After the synopsis seminar

 - 1. The student should get in touch with his/ her guide to make the necessary changes suggested by the evaluation committee. - 2.
-Submit the final synopsis after the changes (if any suggested by the committee members) along with the signed synopsis submission form with the academic office. - 3.
-The guide will have to share the suggested list of examiners for the Thesis (3 Indians and 3 foreigners) - 4.
-Once the above is received in the academic office, the required documents will be shared with TIFR to complete the synopsis submission.
+Submit the final synopsis after the changes (if any suggested by the committee members) on datanet2.0. - 3.
+The guide will have to share the suggested list of examiners for the Thesis (at least 3 possible external referees who work in India, plus at least 3 possible referees who work outside India).